solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 ```

 If you would prefer not to disable zsh's special handling of the question mark
-character, you can disable it explictly with a backslash in your keypair URLs.
+character, you can disable it explicitly with a backslash in your keypair URLs.
 For example:

 ```bash